Steps to Setting Up a Class Reunion

 - There may be some folks who have also spent several years at Lourdes but did not graduate with your class and might be interested in attending.

-3) Naturally, it will take more time to find classmates after 20, 30, 40 and especially 50 years.
+C. Naturally, it will take more time to find classmates after 20, 30, 40, and especially 50 years.
 In the case where classes have held previous reunions, use the old lists to help find people.

 - Also, Our Lady of Lourdes School should be contacted for help in using their directory of alumni.
-You can contact Jeannie Wells, Director of Development and Alumni Relations at OLL at 845-463-0400, ext.
-1009.
+You can contact Christine Kolosky, Director of Institutional Advancement at OLL at 845-463-0400, ext.
+1005.

 - The committee should assign several members to contact each classmate by phone to verify that you have the correct person and to see if they are interested in attending.
 Most will welcome a phone call.

-4) After classmates are found, a discussion must follow as to what events need to be planned for the day or weekend of the event and work groups formed.
+D. After classmates are found, a discussion must follow as to what events need to be planned for the day or weekend of the event and workgroups formed.
 Things to think about include:

 - Where the event should be held e.g. hotel, event hall, small restaurant, club